ClassiCube/ClassiCube/readme.md

 * Linux: Mono.
 * Mac OS X: Mono.
 (Not tested at all yet - likely just crashes)

+##### Mono specific notes
-*When building from source and targeting Mono, either use the Mono compiler or define `__MonoCS__` when building, otherwise you will get runtime errors when decompressing the map on Mono.*
+You must use either build using Mono compiler or define `__MonoCS__` when building, otherwise you will get runtime errors when decompressing the map using Mono.
+Also, if you are using an older mono version, you may need to run `mozroots --import --sync` to import trusted root certificates, otherwise you will get an 'Error writing headers' exception.

 #### Instructions
 The simple way to use ClassicalSharp is to use the launcher application.
 You can connect to LAN/locally hosted servers, minecraft.net servers, and classicube.net servers through the launcher.